open-siege/siege-studio/README.md

 Conan is required to install the project dependencies (except for Python - at the moment)

+If you don't already have it, just run:

+``pip install conan``

+Once everything is installed, run the following in the main checkout directory of the project.

 ``conan install . --profile ./local-profile.ini``

 All installed packages are copied into the _packages_ folder.
 This includes the Python include files from the local Python installation.